-Completed Distribution Datasheets for the year ending 30 June 2015 are to be lodged with the Authority by 30 September 2015.
+Completed Distribution Datasheets for each year ending 30 June are to be lodged with the ERA by the following 30 September.
 They should be sent by email to: records@erawa.com.au by post to: PO Box 8469, PERTH BC WA 6849; or by hand to: Level 4, Albert Facey House, 469 Wellington Street, PERTH WA 6000

-The Retail Datasheet can also be submitted on a USB memory stick or CD-ROM:
+The Distribution Datasheet can also be submitted on a USB memory stick or CD-ROM:

-It is important to note that compliance with clause 16.1 of the licence will not be achieved until an electronic copy of the completed Distribution Datasheet has been received by the Authority.
+It is important to note that compliance with clause 21.1 of the licence will not be achieved until an electronic copy of the completed Distribution Datasheet has been received by the ERA.